IrfanBaqui/apijam/Labs/Appendix/API Security - WS-Security, mTLS & Basic Auth/README.md

 ![image alt text](./media/image_12.png)

-* We are copying the output from the trace session
+* We are copying the output from the trace session to get the response body in its raw form.
+Because the request is digitally signed, even trivial changes such as addition/removal of whitespace will make the signature invalid.

 4. Re-open up the [REST Client](https://apigee-rest-client.appspot.com/), and send the generated request to the **pharmacy** proxy.